w3c/w3c-website-templates-bundle/docs/components/archived-content.md

 ## Archive banner

 Use the archive banner component to clearly indicate to users that a page they are visiting is an archive version and no longer updated.
-Place it directly after `<span role="status" aria-live="polite"></span>`, or as the first item inside of `<header>` on pages not using Apollo.
+Place it directly after `<span role="status" aria-live="polite"></span>`, or as the first item inside of `<header>` on pages not using this design system.

 ```
 <section id="archive-banner">